shpi/hypertouch40/README.md

-# HyperTouch 4.0 Kernel driver (32bit for now only)
+# HyperTouch 4.0 Kernel driver

 (also compatible for HyperPixel 4.0 rectangle, but without backlight control)